Bipartite (theology): Explanations of bipartite anthropology

-Reformation theologian John Calvin is often quoted as being in support of a bipartite view.
-Calvin held that while the soul and the spirit are often used interchangeably in the Bible, there are also subtle differences when the two terms are used together.
+Advocates of bipartite theology may quote the Reformation theologian John Calvin in support of a bipartite view.
+Calvin held that while the Bible often uses "soul" and "spirit" interchangeably, there are subtle differences when the two terms are used together.

-Some have held that the soul and the spirit are interchangeable and the inner life is expressed in a form of literary parallelism.
+Some have held that the soul and the spirit are interchangeable and that this aspect of human inner life is expressed in a form of literary parallelism.
 Such parallelism can be found elsewhere in Scripture, such as the Psalms and the Proverbs.
 Others have used chemical analogies.

-R. C. Sproul holds that the body and the soul are two substances which are not in conflict.
-They are two natures or substances, divine and human, unite in one person.
-In contrast with various Greek philosophical views, the material body (and the soul) is not seen as inherently evil, but inherently good.
+R. C. Sproul (1939-2017) holds that the body and the soul are two substances which are not in conflict.
+They are two natures or substances, divine and human, united in one person.
+In contrast with various Greek philosophical views, the material body (like the soul) is not seen as inherently evil, but inherently good.
 The Christian doctrine of salvation therefore does not imply a redemption from the body, but a redemption of the body and the soul.